kgryte/rpo-dynamics/README.md

 http://127.0.0.1:1337/timeseries-histograms
 ```

 returns a figure containing a timeseries histogram for each condition set.
-Each histogram is arranged in descending order.
+Each histogram is arranged in descending order according to the condition's mean value.

 ```
 http://127.0.0.1:1337/matrix